SrukeshL/-PLCCMS-Family-Court-Edition-/README.md

 >
 > 🖥️ This tool is designed for self-service and runs locally on your own computer only.
 > Before making it available on the Internet, consult qualified cybersecurity and IT professionals.

+## AI Data Warning
+Users should assume that information submitted to third-party AI systems may be retained according to the provider's privacy policies.

+Do not submit:

+- Social Security numbers
+- driver's license numbers
+- bank account numbers
+- medical records
+- sealed court documents
+- passwords
+- API keys

+Users remain responsible for protecting sensitive information.

 ### Supported AI Tools